 Four tests were conducted to determine if the Imergard WP is an efficient control product against mosquitoes.
-The study used four separate groups of huts: #1 as a control group with no spray at all, #2 walls and ceilings were coated with the already commonly used pyrethroid spray, #3 walls and ceilings were sprayed with the Imergard WP, and #4 the Imergard WP was used along with the already standard pyrethroid.
+The study used four separate groups of huts: #1 as a control group with no mist at all, #2 walls and ceilings were coated with the already commonly used pyrethroid mist, #3 walls and ceilings were misted with the Imergard WP, and #4 the Imergard WP was used along with the already standard pyrethroid.

 Mosquito Control at Home